American Civil War: Secession crisis

 In December 1860, the Crittenden Compromise was proposed to re-establish the Missouri Compromise line, by constitutionally banning slavery in territories to the north of it, while permitting it to the south.
 The Compromise would likely have prevented secession, but Lincoln and the Republicans rejected it.
 Lincoln stated that any compromise that would extend slavery would bring down the Union.
 A February peace conference met in Washington, proposing a solution similar to the Compromise; it was rejected by Congress.
 The Republicans proposed the Corwin Amendment, an alternative, not to interfere with slavery where it existed, but the South regarded it as insufficient.
 The remaining eight slave states rejected pleas to join the Confederacy, following a no-vote in Virginia's First Secessionist Convention on April 4.

 On March 4, Lincoln was sworn in as president.
-In his first inaugural address, he argued that the Constitution was a more perfect union than the earlier Articles of Confederation and Perpetual Union, was a binding contract, and that secession was "legally void".
+In his first inaugural address, he argued that the Constitution was established to form a more perfect union than existed under the earlier Articles of Confederation and Perpetual Union, was a binding contract, and that secession was "legally void".
 He did not intend to invade Southern states, nor to end slavery where it existed, but he said he would use force to maintain possession of federal property, including forts, arsenals, mints, and customhouses that had been seized.
 "The mails, unless repelled, will continue to be furnished in all parts of the Union."
 Where conditions did not allow peaceful enforcement of federal law, US marshals and judges would be withdrawn.
 No mention was made of bullion lost from mints.
 He stated that it would be US policy "to collect the duties and imposts"; "there will be no invasion, no using of force against or among the people anywhere" that would justify an armed revolution.
 His speech closed with a plea for restoration of the bonds of union, famously calling on "the mystic chords of memory" binding the two regions.

-The Davis government of the new Confederacy sent delegates to Washington to negotiate a peace treaty.
+The Confederacy sent delegates to Washington to negotiate a peace treaty.
 Lincoln rejected negotiations, because he claimed that the Confederacy was not a legitimate government and to make a treaty with it would recognize it as such.
 Lincoln instead attempted to negotiate directly with the governors of seceded states, whose administrations he continued to recognize.

 Complicating Lincoln's attempts to defuse the crisis was Secretary of State William H. Seward, who had been Lincoln's rival for the Republican nomination.
 Embittered by his defeat, Seward agreed to support Lincoln's candidacy only after he was guaranteed the executive office then considered the second most powerful.
 In the early stages of Lincoln's presidency Seward held little regard for him, due to his perceived inexperience.
 Seward viewed himself as the de facto head of government, the "prime minister" behind the throne.
 Seward attempted to engage in unauthorized and indirect negotiations that failed.
 Lincoln was determined to hold all remaining Union-occupied forts in the seceded states: Fort Pickens, Fort Jefferson, and Fort Taylor in Florida, and Fort Sumter in South Carolina.